IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 ### Submission form

-Please send all submissions via [this link](https://forms.gle/Y4473YSRSfxQwwkq9).
+Please send all submissions via <a href="https://igelsociety.org/concordance/](https://forms.gle/Y4473YSRSfxQwwkq9" target="_blank">this link</a>.
 Acceptance decisions will be communicated to the authors by 15 February 2025.

 ### Acceptance Policies